 1. Ignore Hungry Meows

-As mentioned, you can always tell when your cat is pestering you for food or treats.
+As mentioned, you can always tell when your cat pesters you for food or treats.
 However, with feline obesity quietly becoming an epidemic, you must avoid overfeeding your cat.
-As such, if the cat is well-fed, do not give in to its demands.
+If the cat is well-fed, do not give in to their demands.
 Only feed your cat at the designated mealtimes.

 2. Play With Your Cat before Bedtime

-For an animal that sleeps all day, you would expect cats to be empathetic to your need for sleep.
-Nonetheless, empathy might as well be a foreign concept to cats, as they will ensure to get your attention when they need it.
+For an animal that sleeps all day, you would expect cats to empathize with your need for sleep.
+Nonetheless, empathy might as well be a foreign concept to cats, and they will ensure to get your attention when they need it.

 To avoid having a yowling cat outside your bedroom door at night, make sure that you bond and play with them before you call it a day.